volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

 #### Pros

 * Efficiency, therefore it is widely used
-* Good worst-case performance
+* Good worst-case scenario
 * In-place algorithm

 #### Cons

-* Unstable sort
+* Unstable sorting

 ## Implementation in JavaScript